greenelab/deep-review/all-sections.md

 interpretability of deep learning models, fitting deep models to limited and heterogeneous data, and integrating complex predictive models into a dynamic clinical environment.

+A critical challenge in moving from prediction to treatment recommendations is the necessity to establish a causal relationship for a recommendation.
+Causal inference is often framed in terms of counterfactual question [@cpNVdlL7].
+Johansson et al [@173ftiSzF] use deep neural networks to create representation models for covariates that capture nonlinear effects and show significant performance improvements over existing models.
+In a less formal approach, Kale et al [@FUIfIdE] first create a deep neural network to model clinical time series and then analyze the relationship of the hidden features to the output using a causal approach.

 #### Applications